VanoAkofashvili/searchUsersOnGithub/README.md

 ## Available Scripts

-First of all run `npm install` to install all dependencies
+First of all, run `npm install` to install all dependencies

 In the project directory, you can run: